 While significant advances have been made in HIV testing and treatment, about 37 million people worldwide live with the virus and are at risk for developing AIDS.
 Those most at risk – including sex workers and people in prisons – are often excluded from healthcare services, making them even more vulnerable to the virus.

 The key to moving forward to address any of these concerns is educating and employing sound nursing teams.
-As leaders in healthcare, DNP-educated nurses are in positions to hire educators and executives who will be part of the process of change.
+As leaders in healthcare, DNP-educated nurses are in positions to hire educators and executives who understand global health nursing and will be part of the process of change.

 How DNP-Educated Nurses Help Global Health

-DNP-educated nurses have led changes and improvements in acute care, rural and underserved communities and prison systems by increasing access to quality care.
-DNP-led research in the field has included “Increasing Colorectal Cancer Screening Utilizing a Quality Improvement Approach in Nurse Managed Primary Care Clinic” and “Evaluating the Impact of an Evidence-Based Protocol for Managing Uncontrolled Hypertension in an Underserved Population.”
+DNP-educated nurses have led changes and improvements in acute care, rural and underserved communities and prison systems DNP-led research in the field has included “Increasing Colorectal Cancer Screening Utilizing a Quality Improvement Approach in Nurse Managed Primary Care Clinic” and “Evaluating the Impact of an Evidence-Based Protocol for Managing Uncontrolled Hypertension in an Underserved Population.”